ankishb/ml-toolbox/tutorials/imp-ml-logical-points.md

 Precision means the percentage of your results which are relevant.
 On the other hand, recall refers to the percentage of total relevant results correctly classified by your algorithm.

+Questions:

+Ask yourself the following questions to get clear understanding about both these models.

+    ‌ What are the problems these models can solve?
+    ‌Which model learns joint probability?
+    ‌Which model learns conditional probability?
+    ‌What happens when we give correlated features in discriminative models?
+    ‌What happens when we give correlated features in generative models?
+    ‌Which models works very well even on less training data?
+    Is it possible to generate data from with the help of these models?
+    ‌Which model will take less time to get trained?
+    ‌Which model will take less time to predict output?
+    ‌Which model fails to work well if we give a lot of features?
+    ‌Which model prone to overfitting very easily?
+    ‌Which model prone to underfitting easily?
+    ‌What happens when training data is biased over one class in Generative Model?
+    ‌What happens when training data is biased over one class in Discriminative Models?
+    ‌Which model is more sensitive to outliers?
+    ‌Can you able to fill out the missing values in a dataset with the help of these models?